 - Store for 3+ months in the refrigerator.

 I hope you enjoy this delicious, simple habanero hot sauce recipe.
-Feel free to iterate on this recipe and add in some of your other favorite flavors.
+Feel free to change this recipe up and add in some of your other favorite flavors.